-Ma rch 31,
+Three months ended March 31,

-2010 2011
+2011 2012

-Partner and Other Revenue Sources \$16,961,742 \$23,741,369
+Partner and Other Revenue Sources 523,742 \$31,444

-Proprietary Traffic Sources 7,040,239 5,338,486
+Proprietary Web site Traffic Sources 5,338 4,037

-Total Revenue \$24,001,981 \$29,079,855
+Total Revenue \$ 529,080 \$35,481

-Our partner network revenues are primarily generated using third-party distribution networks to deliver the advertisers' listings.
-The distribution network includes mobile and online search engine applications, directories, destination sites, shopping engines, third-party Internet domains or websites, other targeted Web-based content and offline sources.
+Our partner network revenues are primarily generated using third-party distribution networks to deliver the pay-for-call and pay-for-click advertisers' listings.
+The distribution network includes mobile and online search engine applications, directories, destination sites, shopping engines, third-party Internet domains or web sites, other targeted Web-based content and offline sources.
 We generate revenue upon delivery of qualified and reported phone calls or click-throughs to our advertisers or to advertising services providers' listings.
 We pay a revenue share to the distribution partners to access their mobile, online, offline or other user traffic.
 Other revenues include our call provisioning and call tracking services, presence management services, campaign management services, natural search optimization services and outsourced search marketing platforms.
-Our publishing network revenues are generated from our portfolio of owned websites which are monetized with pay-for-call or pay-per-click listings that are relevant to the websites, as well as other forms of advertising, including banner advertising and sponsorships.
-When an online user navigates to one of our websites and calls or clicks on a particular listing or completes the specified action, we receive a fee.
+Our proprietary web site traffic revenues are generated from our portfolio of owned web sites which are monetized with pay-for-call or pay-per-click listings that are relevant to the web sites, as well as other forms of advertising, including banner advertising and sponsorships.
+When an online user navigates to one of our web sites and calls or clicks on a particular listing or completes the specified action, we receive a fee.

-Revenue increased 21% from \$24.0 million for the three months ended March 31, 2010 to \$29.1 million in the same period in 2011.
-The partner and other revenues increased \$6.8 million and were affected primarily by increased revenues of \$7.7 million from our call advertising services and small business marketing products which was driven by adding more than 10,000 national and small business accounts across our call advertising services and small business marketing product platforms.
-This increase was offset by a \$914,000 decrease in revenue from our pay-per-click services.
+Revenue increased 22% from \$29.1 million for the three months ended March 31, 2011 to \$35.5 million in the same period in 2012.
+The partner and other revenues increased \$7.7 million primarily from our digital call advertising services.
+This increase is partially attributable to the April 2011 Jingle acquisition.
+This increase was offset by a \$1.0 million decrease in revenue from our pay-per-click services.

-Under our primary arrangement with AT&T, we generate revenues from our small business marketing products to sell call advertising and /or search marketing packages through their existing sales channels, which are then fulfilled by us across our distribution network.
-We are paid account fees and also agency fees for our products in the form of a percentage of the cost of every call or click delivered to their advertisers.
-In the second quarter of 2010, we signed an extension of our arrangement with AT&T through June 30, 2015 that includes certain exclusivity provisions for new advertiser accounts and contemplated the migration of several thousand existing advertiser accounts.
-As part of the arrangement, we provided pricing reductions including significant 2010 pricing incentives.
-We expect revenues from our arrangement with AT&T to scale upwards in 2011 with the addition of new advertiser accounts.
-AT&T accounted for 30% and 31% of total revenues during the three months ended March 31, 2010 and 2011, respectively.
+Under our primary arrangement with AT&T, we generate revenues from our local leads platform to sell digital call advertising and /or search marketing packages through their existing sales channels, which are then fulfilled by us across our distribution network.
+We are paid account fees and agency fees for our products in the form of a percentage of the cost of every call or click delivered to their advertisers.
+In the second quarter of 2010, we signed an extension of our arrangement with AT&T through June 30, 2015 that includes certain provisions for new advertiser accounts and contemplated the migration of several thousand existing advertiser accounts.
+Our arrangement with AT&T relates to a business area that AT&T recently announced they are selling a majority stake in to a private equity third party.
+It is possible the divestiture of this business unit may result in changes to our relationship and arrangement with AT&T, including changes that may result in a significant reduction in the paid account fees and agency fees that we receive from AT&T. There can be no assurance that our business with them in the future will continue at or near current levels.
+AT&T accounted for 31% and 28% of total revenues during the three months ended March 31, 2011 and 2012, respectively.

-Our publishing network revenue decreased \$1.7 million and was primarily a result of decreased revenues for cost-per-actions from resellers related to our local search and directory Web sites.
+Our proprietary web site traffic revenues decreased \$1.3 million and were primarily a result of decreased revenues for cost-per-actions from resellers related to our local search and directory web sites.
+In the near term, we expect lower proprietary web site traffic revenues as a result of lower budgets for cost-per-actions from resellers particularly related to our local search and directory web sites.